COVID-19, Waiver of Appearance Info

 On March 19, 2020, the Governor also issued a statewide Shelter in Place order.The Order does not contain an exception for attendance at court hearings or conducting judicial business.

 To protect your safety and the safety of the community during this time, we are urging all Public Defender clients who are out-of-custody to authorize our attorneys to appear for your next hearing without you being present, for the limited purpose of continuing your scheduled hearing and then notifying you of your future hearing date.
 Legally, we cannot do this without an express request and a waiver signed by you.
-You can make such a request by calling us or by emailing us at moc.ytnuocnats@779fedbup.
-Unfortunately, our lobby area is closed to members of the public through April 16, 2020.
-But our phones are staffed during regular business hours (8:00 a.m. through 4:30, Monday through Friday), and we would be happy to answer any questions you may have.
-Our main number is 209-525-4200.
+You can make such a request by emailing us at moc.ytnuocnats@779fedbup.
+You can make such a request by emailing us at email@example.com or calling us at 209-525-4200.